homeisfar/LinuxDir2HTML/README.md

 - Highly improved code

 LinuxDir2HTML will produce essentially an identical output to Snap2HTML by using the same HTML template from that project.

-## Known Issue
-Currently any files with an astrisk character (\*) will interfere with the results and cause subtle errors in the output.
-Files with that character in the name are uncommon since they're invalid in Windows, but it's still an issue in Linux.
-The fix will involve rewriting the data format from a custom one to something more standard like JSON.
-See the following [issue](https://github.com/homeisfar/LinuxDir2HTML/issues/8) for more.

 ## Installation
 ### Python PIP Install